-The people of Bradford can be assured that we are making the district a safer place to live and work.
+The people of Leeds can be assured that we are making the district a safer place to live and work.

 We have set out plans to prioritise our services in the community over the coming year and we would encourage you to take a look at these plans in detail.

-Bradford Risk Reduction Plan 2014-15 and West Yorkshire Fire and Rescue Service’s Action Plan for 2014-15
+West Yorkshire Fire and Rescue Service Action Plan 2016-2017

-- to provide effective and ethical governance and achieve value for money in managing resources
+- Provide effective and ethical governance and achieve value for money.

 About this district